Show Off Your Christmas Spirit With This Frugal DIY Advent Calendar Idea!

 - Hand Warmers — perfect for the guys who like to stay warm while doing stuff outside all day.

-There’s an endless number of goodies you could use to create these advent basket calendars.
+There’s an endless number of goodies you could use to create your DIY advent calendars.
 So, based on your recipients’ tastes and interests, you can customize the packages however you’d like and stay within a budget comfortable for you!

-For some additional ideas, Target’s Bullseye’s Playground and their in-store stocking stuffer section are great for sourcing inexpensive gifts.
+For some additional ideas, Target’s Dollar Spot and its in-store stocking stuffer section are great for sourcing inexpensive gifts.
 Even better, you can build up a stockpile of the freebies we post to make your calendar cost next to nothing!

 And then for the big day (a.k.a.
 Christmas!), you can get a little more adventurous or generous with the gift.
 In the past, I’ve gifted mini bottles of Bailey’s to stiffen up that Christmas morning coffee, along with funny family pictures and inside jokes.